HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 is required.
 The first section of this specification describes the circumstances and mechanisms for logical and physical deletion of files and the bundles that contain them.

-Independently, it may be required to discourage the use of (meta)data managed by the DCP, be it for replication, analysis or aggregation, without actually preventing that use.
-The DCP handles this by *deprecating* the (meta)data as specified in section 2.

 ### User Stories